-For example, to define a face we define the position of eyes relative to face but not relative to body of the person.
+For example, to define a face we define the position of eyes relative to face but not relative to the body of the person.
 To define a body we define the position of the face relative to the body.
 The individual parts make up the face, and these objects (face, hands, legs) make up the body.
 This hierarchical representation is known as the ‘hierarchy of parts’ in a Capsule Network.
-A Capsule Network works by identifying the instantiation parameters (see: Inverse Graphics philosophy) associated with each part in a capsule, and then passing the information along to capsules in the next layer.
+A Capsule Network works by identifying the instantiation parameters (see: Inverse Graphics philosophy) associated with each part in a capsule and then passing the information along to capsules in the next layer.
 In the face example, there would be individual capsules for each of the parts, and together they will predict the presence of a face given that the parameters like rotation, spatial positions etc are also predicting the presence of a face in the capsule in the next layer.

 Inverse Graphics Philosophy

-Capsule network does the same thing in reverse (inverse graphics) – it takes an image, and learns its activation vectors (length, orientation, pose, relative position etc).
+Capsule network does the same thing in reverse (inverse graphics) – it takes an image and learns its activation vectors (length, orientation, pose, relative position etc).
 This helps in creating a representation of an object in terms of parameters which can be learnt by the network, and these parameters are utilized for predicting the objects in capsules.

 Equivariance & Viewpoint Invariance

 Convolutional Neural Networks are translational invariant, but not rotational invariant.
 This means they can detect objects with the same orientation in a different part of images, but cannot detect objects if they are rotated